 Sunshine, beaches and adventure comes to mind when most think of Mexico – indeed, it’s got incredible beaches with crystal clear waters, the most exotic wildlife, mind-blowing food, and unique cenotes (underground rivers) that you’ll find nowhere else on the planet.

 But there is much more to Mexico than that!
 The incredible diversity of Mexico’s landscapes and culture, and being the world’s 14th largest country, means there’s totally different weather conditions, terrain, and even altitudes across the country, depending on which part you visit.
 There is everything from arid deserts to tropical rainforests, and chilly mountains to sunny beaches.
+With such a diverse landscape, there are plenty of resorts in Mexico to choose from.

 So you may be wondering what to pack for Mexico trip?